Police: Shooting suspect tried to access black church

 Rogers said police "are aware of that statement and are evaluating any factors that may come into play with" it.

-He said he had "no direct knowledge" of whether there was more than one armed bystander at the scene.
+Bush's ex-wife is African-American, and she has received protection orders against him after violent outbursts, including an incident in 2009 when she told police he called her racial epithets during a custody exchange of their son.
+They divorced in 2000.

-The local coroner's office identified the victims as Maurice Stallard, 69, and Vicki Lee Jones, 67.
+The local coroner's office identified Wednesday's shooting victims as Maurice Stallard, 69, and Vicki Lee Jones, 67.
 Police said there didn't appear to be any connection between Bush and the victims, or any link between Bush and the Kroger store.

 Stallard's 12-year-old grandson was shopping with him in the store when he was gunned down, Jeffersontown Mayor Bill Dieruf said Thursday.
 The boy was physically unharmed, but most certainly traumatized, the mayor said, adding, "He was there and cannot unsee what he has seen."